Health in Iowa: Mental health

 Around 42% of adults in Iowa had symptoms of anxiety or depression in February 2021.
 In 2021, over a third of Iowan youth reported having symptoms of depression.
 Among LGBTQ youth, around two-thirds reported having depressive thoughts and 55% reported having suicidal thoughts.
 Roughly 84,000 Iowans live with severe mental illness.
 Mental health issues may be exacerbated by food insecurity in the state.
 As of 2024, Iowa has the fewest psychiatric beds per people in the United States, at roughly two beds per 100,000 people.

 Iowans are twice as likely to be forced out-of-coverage for their insurance to seek aid for mental health.
 Suicide is the second-leading cause of death for those aged 5–44 in Iowa.
 In 2017, suicide accounted for 1.6% of deaths in Iowa.

 Iowa runs a behavioral health service system under the Iowa Health and Human Services as dictated by House File 2673.
 The system aimed to rectify significant decentralization in mental health care in Iowa.
-It is ran by the Des Moines-based Iowa Primary Care Association.
+It is run by the Des Moines-based Iowa Primary Care Association.